Content: 1294 words

 The more space you have, the better it will be for food preparation and food presentation.
 Whether it's big or small gatherings you will need to cover every eventuality.
 A kitchen with the right equipment, units, worktop and floor space is the perfect kitchen.

 Professional designers know what's required to make a kitchen work well.
 With a few good tips and sound advice you will be able to design one yourself.
-The main goal is to make sure everything goes in the right place.
+And depending on your skills, you may even be able to install a kitchen yourself.
+But the main goal at the moment is to make sure everything goes in the right place.

 When you've gone through the planning stage it will be time to get some help.
 Tradesmen such as a carpenter, electrician, plumber, tiler and finally a decorator.
 But, first things first and that means getting the kitchen designed.